junhaoliao/iCtrl/README.md

 0. Download and extract UG_Remote_win64-5.x.x.zip from the **Releases** page.
 Double-click on "UG_Remote.exe".

 ## V5 Change Log
+This script is updated to v5.0.6 on January 18, 2021
+1. Added "check load" feature
+2. Added "Disk Quota Exceeded" prompt

 This script is updated to v5.0.5 on January 10, 2021
 1. Added "last_lab" filed in the profile so that the script can switch to the last connected lab at launch